UPTEC-F-23065/McPUFF/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-NUMBER OF CPU'S USED FOR SIMULATIONS:      (Program gets slow if all parameters used for simulations.
+NUMBER OF CPU'S USED FOR SIMULATIONS:      (Program gets slow if all processors are used for simulations.
 Recommend some are left to let system multi-process the main thread.
 See docstring information).
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Variables for "Single_Parameters" mode:                      Where to change                                                       What the variable does
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------